 Sunnyvale's General Plan encourages and welcomes the presence of Arts and artists of all types and recognizes that the Arts can help promote awareness, understanding and communication among different cultures and groups within the community.

-Many City-sponsored Arts activities in Sunnyvale take place at the Sunnyvale Community Center complex, including performances at Sunnyvale Theatre , the annual Hands on the Arts festival, and opportunities for practicing artists to work alongside each other in our Open Pottery Studio and Open Painting Studio or play music together in our Bluegrass Jams.
+Many City-sponsored Arts activities in Sunnyvale take place at the Sunnyvale Community Center complex, including performances at Sunnyvale Theatre , the annual Hands on the Arts festival, and opportunities for practicing artists to work alongside each other in our Open Pottery Studio and Open Painting Studio.

 Sunnyvale Recreation offers a wide range of performing and visual arts classes for children, teens and adults at the Community Center and and other nearby venues.

 Sunnyvale also has a large collection of Public Art, located throughout the City for the enjoyment of residents and visitors alike.